Last updated on December 17th, 2021 at 06:52 pm

 Today, however, the Audubon Society says flamingoes are back, and maybe for good.

-Instead of random sightings, Audubon reports a flock of migrating flamingoes has returned to the same spot in Florida for nine springs now.
-In 2014, 147 were counted.
+One example of the return of the flamingo is a flock of migrating flamingoes that has returned to the same spot in Palm Beach County for a decade, according tothe Audubon Society.
+The number varies: In 2014, 147 were counted.
 In 2015, there were eight.

 Still, says Mark Cook, lead scientist of Everglades Systems Assessment at South Florida Water Management District, “They keep coming back every year.”